dayeon3117/Fake-Job-Detector/README.md

 I tested three different types of models

 ### 1. Naive Model
-This model predicts that all job listings are real.
+This model always predicts the majority class "real."
 It sets a simple baseline for performance.

 ### 2. Classical Model (Random Forest)
 Uses TF-IDF to turn text into features, then trains a random forest.
 This model is fast and easy to interpret.

 ### 3. Deep Learning Model (DistilBERT)
 Fine-tuned DistilBERT using the balanced dataset.
-It understands context and performs well, especially on recall.
+It understands context and performs better on subtle or tricky scams.

 ## Training Details